 Creating keys

-Keys are created via the management API or spectronctl.
-Each key requires:
+Keys are created via the management API (operator), Cloud-brokered access tokens, or member self-service.
+Each data-plane key is bound to a principal and carries grant regions per verb.

 The plaintext key is returned only at creation time.
 Spectron stores only the hash.
 If the value is lost, delete the key and create a new one.